Compositions and collisions at degree p^2: Explicit collisions at degree

 \section{Explicit collisions at degree {$r^{2}$}}

+This section presents two classes of explicit collisions at degree $r^{2}$, where $r$ is a power of the characteristic $p>0$ of the field $F$.
+The collisions of \autoref{thm:nonadd} consist of additive and subadditive polynomials.
+A polynomial $\addpol$ of degree $r^{\kappa}$ is \emph{$r$-additive} if it is of the form $\addpol = \sum_{0 \leq i \leq \kappa} a_i x^{r^i}$ with all $a_i \in \ff$.
+We call a polynomial \emph{additive} if it is $p$-additive.
+A polynomial is additive if and only if it acts additively on an algebraic closure $\overline{F}$ of $F$, that is $\addpol(a + b) = \addpol(a)+ \addpol(b)$ for all $a$, $b \in \overline{F}$; see \citet[Corollary 1.1.6]{gos96}.
+The composition of additive polynomials is additive, see for instance Proposition 1.1.2 of the cited book.
+The decomposition structure of additive polynomials was first studied by \cite{ore33b}. \citet[Theorem~4]{dorwha74} show that all components of an additive polynomial are additive. \cite{gie88b} gives lower bounds on the number of decompositions and algorithms to determine them.

+For a divisor $m$ of $r -1$, the \emph{$(r,m)$-subadditive} polynomial associated with the $r$-additive polynomial $\addpol$ is $\subadd = x(\sum_{0 \leq i \leq \kappa} a_i x^{(r^i - 1)/m})^m$ of degree $r^{\kappa}$.
+Then $\addpol$ and $\subadd$ are related as $x^m \circ \addpol = \subadd \circ x^m$ and fall into the First Case of Ritt's Second Theorem. \citet{dic97} notes a special case of subadditive polynomials, and \cite{coh85} is concerned with the reducibility of some related polynomials. \cite{coh90b, coh90c} investigates their connection to exceptional polynomials and coins the term ``sub-linearized''; see also \cite{cohmat94}. \citet*{couhav04} derive the number of indecomposable subadditive polynomials and present an algorithm to decompose subadditive polynomials.

-This section presents explicit collisions at degree $r^{2}$, where $r$ is a power of the characteristic $p>0$ of the field $F$.
-We recall a known construction in \autoref{thm:nonadd} and present a new one in \autoref{thm:constmulti}.
-In \autoref{sec:classification}, we show that together with the Frobenius collisions of \autoref{exa:frob}, these examples and their shifts comprise all 2-collisions at degree $p^{2}$.
+\citet[Theorem 3]{ore33b} describes exactly the right components of degree $p$ of an additive polynomial. \cite{henmat99} relate such additive decompositions to subadditive polynomials, and in their Theorems~3.4 and 3.8 describe the collisions of \autoref{thm:nonadd} below.
+The polynomials of \autoref{thm:constmulti} popped up in the course of trying to prove that these examples might be the only ones; see the proof of \autoref{thm:normal}.
+In \autoref{sec:classification}, we show that together with the Frobenius collisions of \autoref{exa:frob}, these two examples and their shifts comprise all 2-collisions at degree $p^{2}$.